zmanian/gaia/spec/spec3.md

 ```

 Candidate parameters are described:
- - Status: signal that the candidate is either vying for validator status
+ - Status: signal that the candidate is either vying for validator status,
    either unbonded or unbonding, an active validator, or a kicked validator
    either unbonding or unbonded.
  - PubKey: separated key from the owner of the candidate as is used strictly
    for participating in consensus.
  - Owner: Address where coins are bonded from and unbonded to
  - GlobalStakeShares: Represents shares of `GlobalState.BondedPool` if
-   `Candidate.Status` is `Bonded`; or shares of `GlobalState.UnbondedPool` if
+   `Candidate.Status` is `Bonded`; or shares of `GlobalState.UnbondedPool` otherwise
-   `Candidate.Status` is otherwise
- - IssuedDelegatorShares: Sum of all shares issued to delegators (which
+ - IssuedDelegatorShares: Sum of all shares a candidate issued to delegators (which
-   includes the candidate's self-bond) which represent each of their stake in
+   includes the candidate's self-bond); a delegator share represents their stake in
    the Candidate's `GlobalStakeShares`
  - RedelegatingShares: The portion of `IssuedDelegatorShares` which are
    currently re-delegating to a new validator
  - VotingPower: Proportional to the amount of bonded tokens which the validator
-   has if the validator is within the top 100 validators.
+   has if the candidate is a validator.
  - Commission:  The commission rate of fees charged to any delegators
- - CommissionMax:  The maximum commission rate which this candidate can charge
+ - CommissionMax:  The maximum commission rate this candidate can charge
    each day from the date `GlobalState.DateLastCommissionReset`
  - CommissionChangeRate: The maximum daily increase of the candidate commission
  - CommissionChangeToday: Counter for the amount of change to commission rate